materialsproject/pymatgen/README.rst

    fast and are in fact comparable to codes written in other languages.
    Pymatgen also comes with a complete system for handling periodic boundary conditions.
+5. **It will be around.** Pymatgen is not a pet research project.
+It is used in the well-established Materials Project.
+It is also actively being developed and maintained by the Materials Virtual Lab, the ABINIT group and many other research groups.
+The plan is to make sure pymatgen will stand the test of time and be the de facto analysis code for most materials and structural analysis.

 Getting pymatgen
 ================